Ninjadi12/foodcount/README.md

-# showcode level up society hackathon
+# Showcode level up society hackathon
 This is the repository for the level up society &amp; gamification hackathon run by showcode